bnosac/udpipe/docusaurus/docs/doc1.md

 ## Installation & License

-The package is availabe under the Mozilla Public License Version 2.0.
+The package is available under the Mozilla Public License Version 2.0.
 Installation can be done as follows.
-Please visit the package documentation and package vignette for further details.
+Please visit the package documentation at https://bnosac.github.io/udpipe/en and look at the R package vignettes for further details.

 ```
 install.packages("udpipe")